 Douglas Stevenson BD (Hons), DipMin, DipHE, MCOSCA, MBACP

-Sometimes picking up the phone or sending an email/text to a counsellor can be one of the hardest things a person might do.
+Picking up the phone or sending an email/text to a counsellor can be one of the hardest things a person might do.
 Nevertheless it is often the first step to health and well-being and that decision could be a life changing and positive step for you.

 I have worked for over thirty years in various communities engaging with and learning from many diverse and unique individuals.
-I am therefore very aware that life can throw up a variety of unexpected hurdles which hinder our growth, development and ultimately our happiness.
-I have counselled individuals who have suffered from anxiety, panic attacks, addictions, bereavement, traumas, paranoia, anger management, depression — indeed the list is endless — but I like to think that the vast majority have been able to move on from their initial state.
+I am therefore very conscious that life can throw up a variety of unexpected hurdles which hinder our growth, development and ultimately our happiness.
+I have counselled individuals who have suffered from anxiety, panic attacks, addictions, sexual/physical/emotional abuse, bereavement, traumas, paranoia, anger management, depression — indeed the list is endless — but I like to think that the vast majority have been able to move on from their initial state.

 As a person-centred therapist I will offer the space and understanding for you to explore your feelings in a safe, non-judgemental environment.